 Over the last several years, we have focused on increasing penetration of our brands in the convenience channel through Company-owned and independent distributors.
 The convenience channel is composed of convenience stores, gas stations and other smaller "up-and-down-the-street" accounts.
 Because of the higher retail prices and margins that typically prevail, we have undertaken specific measures to expand distribution in this channel.
 These include development of products specifically targeted to this market, such as ClearFruit, Everfresh, Mr. Pure, Crystal Bay, and Rip It.
 Additionally, we have created proprietary and specialized packaging for these products with distinctive graphics.
+Recently, the Company developed and introduced powdered beverage products under the Rip It and PowerBlastTM names for distribution in this channel.
 We intend to continue our focus on enhancing growth in the convenience channel through both specialized packaging and innovative product development.